hashgraph/hedera-mirror-node/charts/README.md

 ## Configure

+### Scaling

+At most one Importer pod can be run at time due to the potential to cause data inconsistencies.
+All other modules support scaling up to more than one replica.

 ### TimescaleDB

 In an effort to increase performance and reduce storage costs, the mirror node is switching to